 This low blood pressure can progress to brain damage from low oxygen, a condition medically known as 'Hypoxia', rapidly if the medical professionals don't take action quickly.
 If this were to continue beyond hypoxia, it can- and has- also led to death.
 Serious low blood pressure can ALWAYS be a problem since it is never known how a patient's blood pressure will react to this drug, but there are usually many precautions in place to decrease the possibility of this happening.

-Many hospitals even require the use of a tiny monitor, similar to an intravenous line,that can project the continuous real-time second-by-second blood pressure onto a screen that both the nurse caring for the patient as well as a 'monitor technician' can watch 24 hours a day for extra caution.
-While many many precautions are put into place, sodium nitroprusside is a dangerous drug that at least some people die of low blood pressure from every year.
+Many hospitals even require the use of a tiny monitor, similar to an intravenous line, that projects the continuous real-time second-by-second blood pressure onto a screen that both the nurse caring for the patient as well as a 'monitor technician' can watch 24 hours a day for extra caution.
+While many many precautions are put into place, Sodium Nitroprusside is a dangerous drug that at least some people die of low blood pressure from every year.

 Vitamin B12 Deficiency

-A less severe and almost completely overlooked side effect of nitroprusside is that it decreases Vitamin B12 levels.
+A less severe and almost completely overlooked side effect of Nitroprusside is that it decreases Vitamin B12 levels.
 While this is not usually an acute problem in the hospital, just like the Vitamin B12 lowering as a Nitrous Oxide Side Effect, this problem can cause long-lasting neurologic and/or nerve damage that will often never be recognized as being a result of the medication administered.
-Generally the people who are receiving powerful drugs like nipride are elderly and/or have other serious chronic health problems that these neurologic problems will be attributed to.
+The people receiving these powerful drugs are elderly, or have other serious chronic health problems, which these neurologic problems will be attributed to.

-Aside from the fact that health care providers almost never take decreased vitamin B12 levels into consideration with the administration of this drug, if they WERE to take this into consideration and routinely give patients a form of Vitamin B12 called Methylcobalamin , they could COMPLETELY ELIMINATE the possibility of death from the OTHER serious side effect of nitroprusside outlined next…
+Aside from the fact that health care providers almost never take decreased vitamin B12 levels into consideration with the administration of this drug, if they WERE to take this into consideration and routinely give patients a form of Vitamin B12 called Methylcobalamin B12, they could COMPLETELY ELIMINATE the possibility of death from the OTHER serious side effect of Nitroprusside outlined next…

 Cyanide Poisoning

-Nurses and doctors who take care for patients getting an infusion of Sodium nitroprusside are generally aware that it creates cyanide as a byproduct, and usually the hospital has a 'protocol' in place to perform regular lab tests during administration in order to detect dangerous levels of cyanide before the patient becomes toxic.
-Unfortunately not all hospitals have the ability to test blood cyanide levels 'In-House' and the test is often sent to another hospital where lab results may not be available for several days to a week!!
+Nurses and doctors who take care for patients getting an infusion of Sodium Nitroprusside are generally aware that it creates cyanide as a byproduct.
+Most hospitals have a 'protocol' in place to perform regular lab tests, during administration, in order to detect dangerous levels of cyanide before the patient becomes toxic.
+Unfortunately not all hospitals have the ability to test blood cyanide levels 'In-House'; then the blood is sent to another hospital, where lab results may not be available for several days to a week!!
 So much for these 'protocols' protecting patients from potential cyanide toxicity.

-But there are MANY studies that show that if Vitamin B12 and/or another natural substance called Sodium Thiosulfate were given routinely in the hospital, then nearly 100% of cases of death from cyanide poisoning from nipride would be prevented.
-100% of these deaths could be prevented!!
+But there are MANY studies that show that if Vitamin B12 or another natural substance called Sodium Thiosulfate were given routinely in the hospital, then nearly 100% of cases of death from cyanide poisoning from Nipride would be prevented.
+100% of these deaths could be prevented with simple Vitamin B12!!

-While in Europe, Sodium Thiosulfate is generally administered along with the nipride to prevent this problem, in the US neither sodium thiosulfate NOR methylcobalamin are administered routinely despite the fact that both these substances are extraordinarily safe, beneficial to the body generally and will prevent nearly all cases of cyanide poisoning.
+While in Europe, Sodium Thiosulfate is generally administered along with the Nipride to prevent this problem, in the US neither Sodium Thiosulfate NOR Methylcobalamin are administered routinely with Nipride.
+This is despite the fact that both substances are extraordinarily safe, beneficial to the body, inexpensive, and will prevent nearly all cases of cyanide poisoning.

-In addition, when these detoxifying substances are not administered, the cyanide isn't just somehow magically gone the minute the drug is removed; the patient has to get rid of it and if they are very ill- as most patients receiving nipride are- then it can contribute to health problems for many years if they are unable to effectively get rid of the cyanide on their own.
-Why not give ultra safe and effective Methlycobalamin B12 during Sodium Nitroprusside administration to help eliminate toxic cyanide?
+In addition, when these detoxifying substances are not administered, the cyanide isn't just somehow magically gone the minute the drug is removed; the patient has eliminate these toxic byproducts.
+If the patients are very ill, as most patients receiving Nipride are, then it can contribute to health problems for many years.
+So why not give ultra safe and effective Methlycobalamin B12 Supplements during Sodium Nitroprusside administration to help eliminate toxic cyanide?
 There is just simply no downside to it.
-Keep reading to see why giving Methylcobalamin B12 with Nitrous Oxide usage is just as important, but for slightly different reasons…
+Keep reading to see why giving Methylcobalamin B12 Supplements with Nitrous Oxide usage is just as important, but for slightly different reasons…

 Next --->